 At Correct Capital, our Plano, TX retirement planning team consists of a CERTIFIED FINANCIAL PLANNER™ professional and a Barren’s Advisor Top 1200 Financial Advisor 2024 and an Accredited Investment Fiduciary.
 Our team has been recognized as a NAPA Top DC Advisor Team, and includes a robust support staff that helps us give you the care and attention your retirement planning deserves.

-If you’re interested in an introductory call with one of our Plano, TX financial advisors, you can give us a call at 877-930-4015, contact us online, or schedule a 15-minute meeting.
+If you’d like to speak with one of our Plano, TX financial advisors, you can schedule an introductory call by calling 877-930-4015, contacting us online, or scheduling a 15-minute meeting.

 Important Disclosures and Sources